richardbendler/Spiele-App/Backend/rocket_server/README.md

 # Rocket.rs HTTP Server
 This is the webserver for the app.
 It is build with Rust 1.76.0.
-To build an executable run `cargo run`.
+To build an executable run `cargo build`.

 ## Install
 In order to use the sqlx crate, you first need to install the sqlx-cli via `cargo install sqlx-cli`.
 After installing the tool, create a `.env` file in the `rocket_server` folder and add `DATABASE_URL=mysql://USER:PASSWORD@HOST/DATABASE` to the newly created file.